pacbard/clsipy/README.md

     </compile>

 The CLSI will return a response immediately, except there will be no files listed yet, and the status will be _compiling_.
-E.g.
+E.g.:

     {
         "compile" : {